 Division: Criminal Enforcement

-The Attorney General’s Medicaid Fraud Control Unit consists of 11 Attorneys working with the Illinois State Police.
-Assistant Attorneys General are required to perform criminal and civil prosecutions in Illinois State and Federal courts.
-Medicaid cases relate to fraud on the Medicaid system, the abuse and neglect of long term care facility residents and the litigation of civil qui tam cases in state and federal court.
+Assistant Attorneys General in the Medicaid Fraud Bureau are required to perform criminal and civil prosecutions in Illinois State and Federal courts.
+Medicaid cases relate to fraud on the Medicaid system, the abuse and neglect of long term care facility residents, drug diversion and the litigation of civil qui tam cases in state and federal court.

 Summary of Duties and Responsibilities:

-To ensure full consideration, please send a cover letter and resume to:
+To ensure full consideration, please send resume and cover letter to: